Jerk Chicken with Mango Slaw and Pineapple Salsa

 For the chicken

-- ½ red onion, roughly chopped
+- ½ medium chopped red onion

 - 3 cloves garlic

-- 2 habanero peppers (stems removed)
+- 2 whole habanero peppers stems removed

-- ½ inch (1 cm) piece of ginger, peeled
+- ½ inch (1 cm) piece of peeled fresh ginger

-- ¼ cup (60mL) soy sauce
+- ¼ cup (60mL) soy sauce omit to make gluten free, or use GF soy sauce

 - Juice of 1 lime